EricPogueExampleCode-Web/introductions-2024/README.md

 ---

+# Background

-# The initial prompt given to ChatGPT was:
+## The initial prompt given to ChatGPT was:
 ```
 Create an HTML and CSS-based application that introduces yourself and includes the following items:
     Your first and last name